About

 Viols

-Chris plays bass and treble viols in a variety of early music settings from consorts to passions.
+Chris plays all sizes of viol — bass, tenor and treble — in a variety of early music settings, from consorts to passions.

-He appears regularly as a guest bass viol player with renowned consort Phantasm, recently at Wigmore Hall, Temple Church, and King’s College, Cambridge.
-He now plays treble viol in the new generation ensemble Tessera Consort, and has been the viol player of enterprising ‘historical pop group’ K’antu since 2018.
+He appears regularly as a guest player with renowned consorts Phantasm and Fretwork, recently appearing with Phantasm in concerts at Wigmore Hall, Temple Church, and King’s College, Cambridge.
+He plays treble viol in the new generation ensemble Tessera Consort, and has been a member of enterprising ‘historical pop group’ K’antu Ensemble since 2018.

-He has also worked with virtuoso harpsichordist Nathaniel Mander, with larger groups including Figure Ensemble, Three Parts Vied and Noxwode Baroque, and with acclaimed actor Mark Rylance.
-He regularly performs in Bach’s St. Matthew and St. John Passions as cellist doubling viola da gamba.
+He has also worked with virtuoso harpsichordist Nathaniel Mander, with larger groups including Figure, Three Parts Vied and Noxwode Baroque, and with acclaimed actor Mark Rylance.
+He frequently performs in Bach’s St. Matthew and St. John Passions as cellist doubling viola da gamba.

 Chris began learning the viol in 2009 as a student of Laurence Dreyfus at Magdalen College, Oxford, and continued private studies with Jonathan Manson (also of Phantasm).
 He plays a bass viol by Marc Soubeyran, made in 2018.